phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 #. computerized control in robots.

-For (time evolution of) stock prices, there are many lisiting companies and its time evolution is important in real world.
-This evolution is mathematically reprensetable in higher dimensional space picture.
+For (time evolution of) stock prices, there are many listing companies and its time evolution is important in real world.
+This evolution is mathematically representable in higher dimensional space picture.

 Other examples are also similar characterization.
 These are related to analytical mechanics in physics.
 Moreover analytical mechanics is closely related to geometry.
-See .

 Function as a vector
 ====================